datagrove/test-sales-page/README.md

     Build Command: npm run build
     Build Directory: /dist

+Set up your environment secrets on your pages project by going to Settings > Environment Variables

+    For security encrypt your private variables

+## Stripe Webhook Setup
+This waits for the successful stripe payment to update the status of the paid field in the supabase database

+### Local

+---

+On your stripe dashboard go to Developers > Webhooks > Test in a local environment

+Follow the instructions for setting up your local webhook.
+The default server port for this application is 3000 (not 4242)

+Make sure to put your endpoint secret in your .env file.
+DO NOT COMMIT THIS TO GIT!

+    Replace the XXX value in PRIVATE_STRIPE_ENDPOINT with your endpoint secret whsec...

+### Cloudflare

+---

+On your stripe dashboard go Developers > Webhooks > Add an Endpoint

+Enter the cloudflare url of your pages deployment

+Select events you want to listen for or simply choose all events

+Click `Add Endpoint`

+Reveal your signing secret and add this to your cloudflare environment variables (recommend encrypting)

 ## Credits
 This project uses the following open source packages:
 - [Astro](astro.build)